Configure DPA to use Active Directory or LDAP

 - Password: The password of the domain user, preferably one that does not expire

-- In DPA, click Options.
-Then, under Administration > Users & Contacts, click Configure AD/LDAP.
+- Under Administration > Users & Contacts, click Configure AD/LDAP.

 - Select the type of directory service you have: Active Directory or LDAP.